lilianchen1/aa_final_project/README.md

 ### Phase 5: Upvote/downvote (2 days)
 Users can upvote and downvote both questions and answers.
 Questions and Answer show view display NET number of upvotes and downvotes.
 (Upvote - downvote).
+Users can only vote on a specific question and answer once.
+Restriction is implemented such that a second vote on the model deletes the previous one from the database.

 ### Phase 6: Accept Answers (0.5 day)
 User who asked a question can accept an answer for the question.
 Accepting